 The COVID-19 pandemic has illuminated health disparities in Wisconsin and across the world.
 The challenges of equity and systemic racism have been magnified as protests at the death of George Floyd from police brutality ignited a movement for justice, locally and globally.
 Bringing together diverse campus, community and international voices—including UW faculty, health care providers, public health experts and policy makers—the University of Wisconsin-Madison Global Health Institute (GHI) is hosting a new webinar series, “COVID & Equity: What We’ve Learned; Where We Go From Here.”

 The series begins July 23 and continues July 30, August 20 and August 27, moving from local to global challenges and lessons learned to planning for the future.
 The first three panel presentations will be from 9-10 a.m.
 Central Daylight time.
 Registration information for each session is below.
-Video links will be added as they are available.
+Video links are below.

 Panelists come from Wisconsin and span the globe.
 They include Lisa Peyton Caire, CEO and founder of the Foundation for Black Women’s Wellness; Stewart Simonson, WHO Assistant Director General, and Heounohu Romello Hessou, clinical coordinator of Liberia’s National COVID-19 Isolation and Treatment Center.
 The moderators contribute experience in international and local public health, public policy and clinical medicine.